Need to stay healthy even with the holiday celebrations? Here are 10 simple tips to help you eat well without losing any of the joy the season brings.

 The holidays are meant to be joyful

 Don’t add more stress to the season by setting unrealistic goals for yourself or, conversely, throwing all restraint and good habits to the wind.
 Try to land someplace in the middle.
 As with any goal, healthy eating can be a practical goal for your holiday season if you plan ahead.
 Be flexible.
-Enjoy the season.
+Use our holiday planner to help you maintain all your holiday goals.
+And enjoy the season.
 You’ll make it safely through if (most of the time) you are realistic, mindful, intentional, reasonable, sober, and active.

 So go ahead.
 Consider this your holiday permission slip to eat, drink and be merry.
 In moderation.